To Join or Support the KHTA

 You can download further info of the Tecumseh GPS Track File & Points of Interests Files at - www.hoosierhikerscouncil.org/tecumseh-trail/.

-As of Sept 2, a Data Book, Map & Guide Set, Town Guide, and GPX File is now available for the entire 154 mile KHT on the resource page of this website.
+As of January 3, 2021 a 2021 version of the Data Book, Map & Guide Set, Town Guide, and GPX File is now available for the entire 154 mile KHT on the resource page of this website.
 These can be downloaded for free.
-To download the GPX file you will need to go to the HB&P Dropbox (The button on the first page should take you there.)
-These contain info on resupply, camping, hotel asccomodations, and a variety of other interests to hikers.
+These contain info on resupply, camping, hotel accommodations, and a variety of other interests to hikers.
 This is a work in process.
 Your suggestions are welcome.

-The recent blazing of the Pioneer Trail follows the AT custom of white stripes for the main trail with blue stripes for side trips for resupply/water etc. (Double stripes indicate a turn or intersection.)
-In the Hoosier NF there we are in the process of marking the route of the KT.
-But by carefully following the maps and the map description, you should have little trouble finding the route.
-The only real challenge is the greater number of trails in the area.
+When blazing the KHT we have followed the AT custom of white stripes for the main trail with blue stripes for side trips for resupply/water etc. (Double stripes indicate a turn or intersection.)
+In the Hoosier NF closely follow the maps and the map description.
+There are a great number of trails and intersections in this section.
 So, take great care at intersections to make sure you are on track.
-In the near future, we hope to begin the process of simple marking of the route within the guidelines of the Hoosier NF.

 It is important to remember that, like the AT, the KHT is a synthesis of old and new trails.
 The KHT brings together many trails and organizations working for the good of all people and communities up and down the trail corridor.

 As you hike any of these four trails, we urge you to give us feedback to help us address issues and make improvements.
 Feel free to contact me personally at email@example.com or by cell at 502-262-6829.